Licensed Sponsor Companies in UK

 Sponsorship management roles

-You need to appoint people within your business to manage the sponsorship process when you apply for a licence.
+You need to appoint people within your business to manage the sponsorship process when you apply for a sponsor licence.

 - authorising officer – a senior and competent person responsible for the actions of staff and representatives who use the SMS

-- level 1 user – responsible for all day-to-day management of your licence using the SMS
+- key contact – your main point of contact with UK Visas and Immigration (UKVI) level 1 user – responsible for all day-to-day management of your licence using the SMS

 Suitability checks